Local Potential Functional Embedding Theory of Molecular Systems: Localized Orbital-Based Embedding from an Exact Density-Functional Perspective: Implementation and computational details

 \ee where $\left\{v^{\rm ext}_i\right\}_{0\leq i\leq 5}\equiv \left\{-1, 2, -2, 3, -3, 1\right\}$.
 While the latter (fixed) external potential ensures that each fragment orbital ``sees'' a different environment, which is optimal for testing the robustness of the LPFET approach, varying the on-site interaction/hopping ($U/t$) ratio allows to control the strength of electron correlation in the system.
 The second system is an {\it ab initio} hydrogen chain, composed of six equispaced hydrogen atoms aligned linearly and described using a minimal STO-3G atomic orbital basis set.
 Various bond distances are considered to probe a wide range of correlation regimes.
 Symmetrically orthogonalized atomic orbitals (OAOs) were constructed following Löwdin’s method~\cite{lowdin1950non} and used as localized orbital basis in quantum embedding calculations.\\

-The LPFET algorithm, whose theoretical foundation has been discussed in detail in Secs.~\ref{sec:LPFET_from_exact_dens_func_embedding_theory} and \ref{sec:rationale_and_extensions_LPFET}, can be installed and executed following the LPFET github repository~\cite{lpfet_github} (commit \texttt{580b07a}).
+The LPFET algorithm, whose theoretical foundation has been discussed in detail in Secs.~\ref{sec:LPFET_from_exact_dens_func_embedding_theory} and \ref{sec:rationale_and_extensions_LPFET}, can be installed and executed following the LPFET github repository~\cite{lpfet_github} (commit \texttt{306f90e}).
 It can be summarized as follows.

 \begin{enumerate} \item \textbf{Initialization and full-size KS calculation}: Even though a more educated choice would be desirable (to speed up convergence), we simply initialize the Hxc potential to zero (${\boldv^{\rm Hxc}}\equiv 0$) for convenience but also for convergence analysis.
 We then diagonalize the one-electron KS Hamiltonian [see Eq.~(\ref{eq:find_full-size_KS_det_from_v_Hxc})] to obtain the (delocalized) molecular KS orbitals and energies, and the resulting ground-state density matrix (from the Aufbau principle).
 Unlike in LPFET of uniform Hubbard lattices in the thermodynamic limit (for which only the physical chemical potential value was given~\cite{sekaran2022local}), the total number of electrons in the system is supposed to be known (and fixed to an integer) in the present context.